eswong610/user-guide-docs/docs/setting.md

 # How To Set Up A Mongodb Account And Configure Cluster Settings
 {: .no_toc }

 We are going to start off by making a Mongodb Atlas account and configuring the cluster settings.
+We will go through the settings step by step to make sure it is configured to our needs for a basic and small web application.

 ## Step 1 - Creating a Mongodb Account.